Hilbert Scheme of a Pair of Skew Lines on Cubic Threefolds: Relations to Other Work

-Regarding $\mathcal{M}_{\sigma}(w)$ as the blowup of the theta divisor, then according to Proposition 2.1 in \cite{APR}, the exceptional divisor $K\cong Y$ parameterizes ideal sheaves $I_{p|S}$ of singular points on hyperplane sections $S$ of $Y$, and the complement of $K$ parameterizes coherent sheaves $\mathcal{O}_S(D)$ with $D$ being certain Weil divisor on the hyperplane section $S$. \begin{proposition} The Abel-Jacobi map $\widetilde{AJ}$ factors through the moduli space $\mathcal{M}_{\sigma}(w)$ up to by adding a constant on the torus $JY$.
-In other words, there is a following commutative diagram (up to by adding a constant).
+Regarding $\mathcal{M}_{\sigma}(w)$ as the blowup of the theta divisor, then according to \cite[Proposition 2.1]{APR}, the exceptional divisor $X$ parameterizes ideal sheaves $I_{p|S}$ of singular points on hyperplane sections $S$ of $X$.
+The complement of exceptional divisor parameterizes coherent sheaves $\mathcal{O}_S(D)$ with $D$ being a certain Weil divisor on the hyperplane section $S$.

-By restricting $\Psi$ to the exceptional divisors on both sides, we have by sending a scheme $Z$ of type (II) or (IV) to the ideal sheaf $I_p$, where $p$ is the unique point determined by $Z$ defined in Proposition $\ref{P1_family}$.
-It is isomorphic to the projection from the incidence variety to $Y$ by the identification $(\ref{P^1_bundle_iso})$. \end{proposition} \begin{proof} We define a rational map $\Psi: (L_1,L_2)\mapsto \mathcal{O}_S(L_1-L_2)$.
-Their Abel Jacobi images differ by a constant due to the presence of $D_0$.
-So we have a commutative diagram.